wavemotion-dave/ColecoDS/README.md

 * The emulated ADAM is a 128K system (64K internal memory and 64K expanded RAM) - enough for almost any game.
 * Sometimes when loading an ADAM game the system doesn't run... just hit RESET and it will probably load.
 * By default, RAM is cleared when you reset the ADAM.
 In Game Config you can change this Memory Wipe to 'RANDOM' which may improve the ability to load some games.
-* If the game uses a CP/M disk, try chaning the Memory Wipe to 'ADAM CPM' which helps.
+* If the game uses a CP/M disk, try changing the Memory Wipe to 'ADAM CPM' which helps.
 * You can turn on the full ADAM keyboard with the Configuration of Overlays (choose 'ADAM KEYBOARD').
 It's not all ADAM keys but should be enough to play games.
-* The tape or disk images do NOT automatically write back to your SD card... you have to hit the little Cassette icon to make that happen (and only whenthe tape/disk is idle - it won't save if the tape/disk is busy reading/writing).
+* The tape or disk images do NOT automatically write back to your SD card... you have to hit the little Cassette icon to make that happen (and only when the tape/disk is idle - it won't save if the tape/disk is busy reading/writing).
 * If an ADAM game does not load on first try, just reset it.
 It usually loads on the second try.
 Go figure.

 MSX Compatibility :